apache/inlong-website/docs/data_node/extract_node/mysql-cdc.md

                 (3) source doesn't need to acquire global read lock (FLUSH TABLES WITH READ LOCK) before snapshot reading.
               If you would like the source run in parallel, each parallel reader should have an unique server id, so the 'server-id' must be a range like '5400-6400', and the range must be larger than the parallelism.
-              Please see <a href="#incremental-snapshot-reading ">Incremental Snapshot Reading</a>section for more detailed information.
+              Please see <a href="https://ververica.github.io/flink-cdc-connectors/release-2.2/content/connectors/mysql-cdc.html#incremental-snapshot-reading">Incremental Snapshot Reading</a>section for more detailed information.
           </td>
     </tr>
     <tr>